WNKY: Marquee Broadcasting ownership (2017–present)

 On April 5, 2017, Max Media announced that it would sell WNKY to Marquee Broadcasting for $5.6 million.
 The sale was completed on June 30.

+On January 1, 2018, the station launched a third subchannel to carry MeTV.
+In the same month, the CBS subchannel was upgraded to high definition, albeit in 720p rather than the network's recommended 1080i format to preserve bandwidth.
+A direct-to-cable full 1080i high definition feed of WNKY-DT2 became available on select cable providers.

 In February 2021, the station relocated from its previous facility on Emmett Avenue on Bowling Green's west side to its current broadcasting facility on Chestnut Street in downtown Bowling Green.

 Sister stations

 WDNZ-LD

 WDNZ-LD (channel 11), licensed to Glasgow, Kentucky, United States, serves as an affiliate of The Country Network.
 Its transmitter is located near Polkville, Kentucky.

 On February 24, 2023, Daily News Broadcasting sold WDNZ-LD to Marquee Broadcasting.
 The sale was approved by the FCC on April 7.

-In 2024, WDNZ dropped its affiliations with Antenna TV, Biz TV and MyNetworkTV after the sale to Marquee was finalized.
+In 2024, WDNZ dropped its affiliations with Antenna TV, Biz TV and MyNetworkTV, which it held since 2019, after the sale to Marquee was finalized.
 The Country Network is now on the station's primary subchannel.